MetPX/sarracenia/docs/source/Contribution/Design.rst

 DD: Data Dissemination Configuration (AKA: Data Mart)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The sr deployment configuration is more of an end-point configuration.
 Each node is expected to
 have a complete copy of all the data downloaded by all the nodes.
 Giving a unified view makes
 it much more compatible with a variety of access methods, such as a file browser (over http,
 or sftp) rather than being limited to AMQP notification messages.
 This is the type of view presented by
 dd.weather.gc.ca.

 Given this view, all files must be fully reassembled on receipt, prior to announcing downstream
-availability.  files may have been fragmented for transfer across intervening pumps.
+availability.
+Files may have been fragmented for transfer across intervening pumps.

 There are multiple options for achieving this end user visible effect, each with tradeoffs.
 In all cases, there is a load balancer in front of the nodes which distributes incoming